 Essentially their argument goes like this.

 - All data contains random noise, and thus every variable in a dataset (extracted from a corpus) will contain random noise.
 Researchers tend to assume that by employing a significance test we ‘control’ for this noise.
 But this is a mischaracterisation.
-In fact, even faced with a dataset consisting of pure noise, we would detect a ‘significant’ result 1 in 20 times (at a 0.05 threshold).
+Faced with a dataset consisting of pure noise, we would detect a ‘significant’ result 1 in 20 times (at a 0.05 threshold).
+Another way of thinking about this is that statistical methods can find patterns in data (correlations) even when there are no patterns to be found.

 - Any data set may contain multiple variables, there are multiple potential definitions of these variables, and there are multiple analyses we could perform on the data.
 In a corpus we could modify definitions of variables, perform new queries, change baselines, etc., to perform new analyses.

 - It follows that there is a very large number of potential hypotheses we could test against the data.
-(Note: this is not an argument against choosing a better baseline on theoretical grounds!)
+(Note: this is not an argument against exploring the hypothesis space in order to choose a better baseline on theoretical grounds!)

-This is not very controversial.
+This part of the argument is not very controversial.
 However, Gelman and Loken’s more provocative claim is as follows.

 - Few researchers would admit to running very many tests against data and reporting results, which the authors term ‘fishing’ for significant results, or ‘p-hacking’.
 There are some algorithms that do this (multivariate logistic regression anyone?), but most research is not like this.

 - Unfortunately, the authors argue, standard post-hoc analysis methods – exploring data, graphing results and reporting significant results – does much the same thing.
-We dispense with blind alleys (‘forking paths’), because we can see that they are not likely to produce significant results.
+We dispense with blind alleys (what they call ‘forking paths’), because we can see that they are not likely to produce significant results.
 Although we don’t actually run these dead-end tests, for mathematical purposes our educated eyeballing of data to focus on interesting phenomena has done the same thing.

 “explains selective publication, motivates data selection and tweaking until the p value is sufficiently small, and deludes us into thinking that any finding that meets the criterion of statistical significance is true and does not require replication.”

-Since it would be unfair to criticise others for a problem that my own work may be prone to, let us consider the following graph which we used while writing Bowie and Wallis (2016).
+Since it would be unfair to criticise others for a problem that my own work may be prone to, let us consider the following graph that we used while writing Bowie and Wallis (2016).
 The graph does not appear in the final version of the paper – not because we didn’t like it, but because we decided to adopt a different baseline in breaking down an overall pattern of change into sub-components.
+But it is typical of the kind of graph we might be interested in examining.

 There are two critical questions that follow from Gelman and Loken’s critique.